steven2358/yalet/README.md

 ## Mathematics
 - [GeoGebra](https://www.geogebra.org/) - Dynamic mathematics software for all levels of education that brings together geometry, algebra, spreadsheets, graphing, statistics and calculus. #opensource

+## Problem solvers and databases
 - [Photomath](https://photomath.com/) - Photomath is a mobile application that utilizes a smartphone's camera to scan and recognize mathematical equations; the app then displays step-by-step explanations onscreen.
+- [Microsoft Math Solver]() - A camera calculator that gives you step-by-step solutions to your math problems.
+- [Maple Calculator](https://www.maplesoft.com/products/Maplecalculator/) - A camera calculator with step-by-step answers by Maple.
+- [Symbolab](https://www.symbolab.com/) - A web-based step-by-step solver for algebra, trigonometry and calculus problems.

+- [WolframAlpha](https://www.wolframalpha.com/) - Compute expert-level answers using Wolfram's breakthrough algorithms, knowledgebase and AI technology.
+For math, science, nutrition, history, geography, engineering, mathematics, linguistics, sports, finance, music, etc.
 - [Socratic](https://socratic.org/) - An app by Google that lets you take a photo of your homework question and get answers, math solvers, explanations, and videos.
 Works for Math, Science, History, English, and more.
-- [Microsoft Math Solver]() - A camera calculator that gives you step-by-step solutions to your math problems.
+- [Chegg](https://www.chegg.com/) - Chegg provides step-by-step textbook solutions, expert answers for homework questions, and textbook rentals.
 - [Edia](https://edia.app/) - A database of interactive math homework questions that cannot be scanned by camera camera calculators.
-- [Chegg](https://www.chegg.com/) - Chegg provides step-by-step textbook solutions, expert answers for homework questions, and textbook rentals.

 ## Debate
 - [Kialo](https://www.kialo.com/) - A hub for thoughtful debate with a visually compelling interface.